ethereum/go-ethereum/docs/_interface/merge.md

 Geth switches off its mining algorithm and block gossip functions.
 Geth's role after the merge is to execute transactions, generate execution payloads and run the [EVM](https://ethereum.org/en/developers/docs/evm).

+From a user perspective Geth will not change much at the merge.
+Responsibility for consensus logic and block propagation are handed over to the consensus layer, but all of Geth's other functionality remains intact.
+This means transactions, contract deployments and data queries can still be handled by Geth using the same methods as before.

 ### Transition

 The transition from PoW to PoS will happen when a pre-announced total difficulty is reached by the chain.